Arizona's Sean Miller doesn't coach vs. Oregon; Deandre Ayton starts

 "I believe it is in the best interest of our team that I not coach the game tonight," Miller said in the statement.
 "I continue to fully support the University's efforts to fully investigate this matter and am confident that I will be vindicated.
 For now, my thoughts are with our team.
 They are a great group of young men that will support each other and continue their pursuit of winning a Pac-12 championship."

-Prior to Saturday's game, a lawyer representing Ayton's family released a statement saying they were "outraged and disgusted by recent news stories which have falsely implied" them.
+Prior to Saturday's game, a lawyer representing Ayton's family released a statement saying they were "outraged and disgusted by reported recent news stories which have falsely implied" their involvement.

 "[Ayton] directly stated to the FBI, more than six months ago, that he never discussed or solicited payments from the University of Arizona, or any other university, or any shoe company or anyone on behalf of either -- Period.
 This includes basketball and anything else," the statement said.

-When asked earlier Saturday about ESPN's report on Arizona, NCAA president Mark Emmert said it's up to the school to decide whether to hold out Miller or Ayton.
+Asked earlier Saturday about ESPN's report on Arizona, NCAA president Mark Emmert said it is up to the school to decide whether to hold out Miller or Ayton.

 "First and foremost, that's a decision the school has to make," Emmert said in an interview on CBS.